ritobanrc/grade11/ush/ch7_notes/README.md

 * **Aaron Burr**: VP in first term
     - Democratic-Republican caucus chooses not to run him again
 * Federalist Conspiracy
-    - Burr makes pact with NE Federalists to secede from nation
+    - Burr plans to win NY governor, and then lead NE to secede
+    - Hamilton opposes Burr
-    - Hamilton finds out, calls him out → _Duel_ → Hamilton dies → Burr tries flees to Mexico → Jefferson sends Burr to Trial → Marshall acquits Burr
+    - Hamilton finds out, calls him out
+    - _Duel_
+    - Hamilton dies
+    - Burr tries flees to Mexico and possibly unite it with US?
+    - Jefferson arrets Burr and sends to Trial
+    - Marshall acquits Burr

+* Also challenges from "Quids", Republican opponents of Jefferson

 ### Foreign Policy
 * Goal: Reduce size of military
     - Doesn't want military to turn against citizens
     - Also Saves money, lowers national debt
-* Halts Washington & Adams policy
 * Washington and Adams paid tribute to **Barbary governments** to protect US merchant ships
     - Pasha of Tripoli increases the tribute
     - Jefferson doesn't like this, sends naval fleet to island of Tripoli
     - No decisive military victory, realizes that US can't win on open sea (Navy not large enough)
     - Challenges idea of "small military"
+* Challenges to Neutrality
+    - Britain and France
+    - Naval blockades
+    - Seized neutral ships, confiscated cargo
+    - Impressment is a problem
+    - Mostly Britain
 * **Chesapeake-Leopard Affair**
     - Leopard (British Ship) attack Chesapeake (American Ship)
         - British deserters on the Chesapeake